ExtendSync for Outlook may temporarily fail to read or write data to NetSuite when your account has reached its maximum concurrency limit.

 “Your NetSuite account was busy serving other requests and prevented us from fetching matching results.
 Please retry.”

-For NetSuite Admins
+For NetSuite Administrators

 NetSuite has a strict concurrency policy and depending on your account concurrency your users may see this error from time to time and will have to retry the operation.